bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 3. Tables are just a collection of things that you want to keep track of.
 4. Databases are a collection of tables.

-## MySQL/Databases Chapter 2 - Where do I start?
+## MySQL/Databases - Where do I start?
 Alright.
-You've made it through the first chapter.
+You've made it through the last chapter.
 Are you proud of yourself?
 I sure am!
 Give yourself a pat on the back.
 This next chapter will be a tad more difficult as it requires the user to do other things as well as read this helpful instruction manual.

 #### Navigating to your WAMP program
 Please follow the steps outlined below: